Hamagistral/VCT2023-Kafka-AWS/README.md

   - Haven is the top 1 picked map with 110 picks followed by Pearl with 90 and Ascent with 80.

 - 🦸‍♂️ **Top 3 Picked Agents**
-  - **N°1:** Jett (Duelist) is the top picked agent with 42 picks and with an Average K/D of 1.16
+  - **N°1:** Jett (Duelist) is the top-picked agent with 42 picks and an Average K/D of 1.16
   - **N°2:** Killjoy (Sentinel) is the second most picked agent with 40 picks and an Average K/D of 1.12
   - **N°3:** KAY/O (Initiator) is the third agent by picks with 29 and an Average K/D of 1.0

-> Conclusion: Most teams prefer to play with those agents in the top picked maps (Haven, Pearl and Ascent)
+> Conclusion: Most teams prefer to play with those agents in the top-picked maps (Haven, Pearl, and Ascent)

 - 👨‍💻 **Top players in the Tournament by Rating**
-  - Xffero (DFM) have the highest rating in the tournament 2.10 in the map Haven with Sova.
+  - Xffero (DFM) has the highest rating in the tournament 2.10 in the map Haven with Sova.
   - k1Ng (T1) is second with 2.05 in Haven with Killjoy.
   - Dep (GE) with a rating of 1.91 also in Haven using Jett as an agent.